Street Fighter Zero 2 © 1996 Capcom Company, Limited.

-"Street Fighter Alpha 2 [Blue Board]
+"Street Fighter Alpha 2 [Blue Board]"

-"Street Fighter Zero 2 [Grey Board]
+"Street Fighter Zero 2 [Grey Board]"

-"Street Fighter Zero 2 [Orange Board]
+"Street Fighter Zero 2 [Orange Board]"

-"Street Fighter Zero 2 [Pink Board]
+"Street Fighter Zero 2 [Pink Board]"

 Guy, Rolento and Sodom are from Capcom's "Final Fight" - Guy as a selectable character, Sodom as the second boss, and Rolento as the fourth boss.
 Guy's and Rolento's music are taken from "Final Fight".